PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/look_for_bots.md

 - they always answer correctly
 - they answer super fast
-- they play way too many games
+- they play too many games

 {{% / spoiler %}}